sixeyed/docker-windows-workshop/slides/sections/101-container-basics.md

 ---

-## Windows users in the SQL Server container
+## Windows users in the SQL container

 Processes in containers run as standard Windows user accounts.